I may receive commissions from purchases made through links in this article. Full Disclosure

-Dilute essential oils in a carrier oil to 0.25% for ages 6 months – 6 years old and up to 1% for ages 6 years and older. (see chart)
+Dilute essential oils in a carrier oil to 0.25% for ages 6 months – 6 years old and up to 1% for ages 6 years and older. (see chart below)

 I’m going to share some of the popular essential oils that need to be avoid as well as the popular essential oils that are safe but this is not an extensive list!